 When opportunity knocks, open the door

 One weekend in the summer of 2011, I noticed a woman walk by my booth a couple times, sort of sizing me up.
 When she finally approached, she introduced herself as Jasper, a manager at a local spa.
 She said she’d tried my lotions and was impressed by them, and she wondered if I’d consider a private label with her spa, Zenana.
-I instantly recognized the name; I’d been there for a massage; it was a beautiful space with an amazing reputation.
+I instantly recognized the name (I’d been there for a massage); it was a beautiful space with an amazing reputation.
 Jasper explained that the woman who was currently supplying their massage lotion was moving on, and they needed a replacement.
 I was stunned she was talking to me about this.
 Can I really do this?
 Without knowing with certainty that I could pull it off, I told her yes, I was interested.

 On Monday, I emailed Zenana, saying I’d met Jasper and was eager to work together.
-“My lotion is made with all-natural ingredients and is available in a variety of scents or fragrance-free; I would also be open to producing any custom scents that might suit your preferences,” I wrote, adding, “I am happy to bring in samples and would love the opportunity to further discuss.”
+“My lotion is made with all-natural ingredients and is available in a variety of scents or fragrance-free.
+I would also be open to producing any custom scents that might suit your preferences,” I wrote, adding, “I am happy to bring in samples and would love the opportunity to discuss further.”

-I knew it would be a huge challenge to accomplish a formula that provided the perfect texture and glide for massage—which is very different from the lotion I was already making, and would be required in a much higher quantity.
+I knew it would be a huge challenge to create a formula that provided the perfect texture and glide for massage—very different from the lotion I was already making—and would be required in a much higher quantity.
 Most spas simply use oil, but Zenana was known for its lotion, which was apparently very popular with customers.
 This opportunity was a huge honor, and a chance to earn money and credibility while I continued testing and strengthening my new skills.
 I knew I’d figure it out.
 Zenana got back to me and said the challenge was mine.

 One of the first things I did was email the woman who’d previously been making lotion for the spa.
 I figured she could help me with the formula and provide a little guidance.
 While I waited for a response, I started formulating, not wanting to waste any time.
 Online, I could see the ingredients listed in the spa’s current lotion, which I was to replicate.
-However, I had no idea what amount of each to use, or how to get the texture and consistency just right in the heating and cooling process, as I had for my own products.
-Once again, there were so many factors: the ratio and sourcing of ingredients, the process and length of time mixing, the room temperature at the time the product is made.
+However, I had no idea what amount of each ingredient to use, or how to get the texture and consistency just right in the heating and cooling process, as I’d done for my own products.
+Once again, there were so many factors: the ratio and sourcing of ingredients, the process and length of time mixing, and the room temperature at the time the product is made.
 My initial batches were all over the place—too watery, too greasy, too waxy, too thick, too thin.

 When I still hadn’t heard from the woman who had created the previous version, I asked Zenana for her number and called.
 On the phone, she was friendly, but politely told me that she was not open to disclosing any insight into her process or any information about ingredient ratios.
 She said she’d worked for months to perfect the blend and was not comfortable giving it away.